oracle-livelabs/database/datapump-x-platform-migration/06-XTTS_TransportPhase/XTTS_Transport_Phase.md

 </details>

 ## Task 4: Metadata Import on Target
-Also here we first create the import parameter file:
+Also here we first create the import parameter file.
+Copy and paste the content to the target console:

   ```
    <copy>